 Praveen Kathpal is Vice President of Global Market Development at AES Energy Storage and Chair of the Board of Directors of the Energy Storage Association.
 His responsibilities at AES include accelerating global energy storage market growth, and bringing energy storage to new customers and new applications.
 Mr. Kathpal joined AES in 2007.
 Prior to joining AES, Mr. Kathpal was a consultant at ICF International.
 He holds a BA in Economics and a MBA from the University of Virginia.

 Southern California Edison (SCE), the largest subsidiary of Edison International (NYSE: EIX), is the primary electricity supply company for much of Southern California, USA.
-It provides 14 million people with electricity across a service territory of approximately 50,000 square miles.
+It provides 15 million people with electricity across a service territory of approximately 50,000 square miles.
+As the Director of Grid Technology and Modernization at SCE, Vibhu leads SCE’s strategic roadmap for grid modernization, and serves as SCE’s leader in applied research and grid modernization, leading industry groups and external stakeholders on industry initiatives, research activities, standards and cooperative projects.
+He also leads SCE’s technical efforts in deployment of emerging technologies including key integrated pilot demonstration projects.
+Previously, Vibhu held several roles within SCE including Principal Manager

-As the Principal Manager of Asset Management and Generation Strategy group at SCE, Vibhu is responsible for driving the major maintenance and capital investment decisions and maximize the returns for company’s hydroelectric, natural gas, energy storage, and solar power plants; performance benchmarking & asset optimization, water planning, asset condition monitoring, engineering and risk analysis; plant engineering; central work management program; central outage planning and scheduling; documents and records management for all of SCE’s generation assets.
+of Asset Management and Generation Strategy group where he was responsible for driving the major maintenance and capital investment decisions and maximize the returns for company’s hydroelectric, natural gas, energy storage, and solar power plants; Vibhu originated and led SCE’s award-winning Hybrid Enhance Gas Turbines projects and Energy Storage initiatives.

-Vibhu earned a bachelor’s degree in mechanical engineering from Indian Institute of Technology, Delhi, India, and a master’s degree in mechanical engineering from University of Manitoba, Canada.
+Vibhu earned a bachelor’s degree in mechanical engineering from Indian Institute of Technology, Delhi, India, and a master’s degree in mechanical engineering from University of Manitoba, Canada, and a master’s degree in Business Administration from University of California, Los Angeles.
 He is also a registered professional engineer.
-He is currently pursuing an executive MBA from UCLA Anderson.

 Peter Klauer is a Senior Advisor, Smart Grid Technology, at the California Independent System Operator Corporation in Folsom California.
 The California ISO provides open and non-discriminatory access to over 80% of the state’s wholesale electricity transmission grid, supported by a competitive energy market and comprehensive infrastructure planning effort.